 "But now," says the Once-ler,

-"Now that you're here, the word of the Lorax seems perfectly clear.
+the word of the Lorax seems perfectly clear.

 UNLESS someone like you